Parent PLUS Loan

 • The servicer notifies the parent of acceptance or rejection of the loan.

-• Any PLUS funds that exceed MSU charges are given to the student as a refund by the Student Accounts division of the Controller's Office.
+• Any PLUS funds that exceed MSU charges are given as a refund by the Student Accounts division of the Controller's Office.

 Disbursement

 Disbursement of Parent PLUS funds depends on when the loan is approved.
-By law, Parent PLUS funds cannot be disbursed until 10 days prior to the first day of classes in a semester.
+By law, Parent PLUS funds cannot be disbursed until 10 days prior to the student's first day of class in a semester or summer subterm.
 If that date has passed and the approval process has been completed, MSU will generally disburse the funds within 2 days of approval.

 Alternatives if you are not approved